Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 How much an eligible buyer can spend on their property and still receive the grant depends on the property’s location.

-The combined cost of land and building of a home in the Perth metropolitan area (south of the 26th parallel) must not be valued at more than $750,000.
+The combined cost of land and building of a home in the Perth metropolitan area (south of the 26th parallel) must not be valued at more than $800,000 (as at 7 May 2026).

 Meanwhile, houses north of the 26th parallel can be valued at up to $1 million.

-The WA Government doesn’t charge first time buyers stamp duty if they’re buying homes valued up to $450,000 or land valued up to $300,000.
+The WA Government doesn’t charge first time buyers stamp duty if they’re buying new build or established homes valued up to $600,000 with a concessional rate applied to home valued up to $800,000.

 Visit the WA Government site for more information.